92 Crafting an Elevator Pitch

 - How does it work or make money? (if relevant)

-- What makes it better than others like it?
+- What makes it better than other options?

 The Five Key Parts of Your Message